 I don’t know what to think.
 It always feels crummy to have a negative race.
 I have been on a steady half marathon progression since last August.

-Without the hard races, we cannot have the races that feel effortless.
+Without hard races, we cannot have the races that feel effortless.
 Until next time Shamrock Half Marathon.

 As you can see, I significantly slowed down in the second half.
 My average for the second half was probably above 6:50 with 7:00-minute miles too.